aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/wan-settings.md

 === "YAML"

     ```yaml
+    # Advertise Loopback0 in EVPN and enable next-hop-resolution for WAN route servers when set to true.
+    #
+    # By default, this is not done to speed up convergence.
+The consequence is that Loopback0 IPs from
+    # WAN route servers are not reachable over the WAN from the WAN routers.
+    wan_advertise_wan_servers_loopbacks_in_default_vrf: <bool; default=False>

     # PREVIEW: This key is currently not supported
     #
     # Define IPsec profiles parameters for WAN configuration.